 (4) In subsection (3) —

-“Australian Standard” means a document having that title published by Standards Australia;
+Australian Standard means a document having that title published by Standards Australia;

-“Australian/New Zealand Standard” means a document having that title jointly published by Standards Australia and the Standards Council of New Zealand;
+Australian/New Zealand Standard means a document having that title jointly published by Standards Australia and the Standards Council of New Zealand;

-“CEO” means the chief executive officer of the department of the Public Service principally assisting in the administration of this Act.
+CEO means the chief executive officer of the department of the Public Service principally assisting in the administration of this Act.

 [Section 137A inserted by No. 13 of 2005 s.
 43.]